rogerboesch/playground/README.md

 The game engine uses several asset files that must be in a folder *{HOME_FOLDER}\vexxon*.
 Copy all files from the *assets* folder in the repo to this folder.

-This must be done no matter if you are on Windows, macOS or Linux
+**IMPORTANT**: This must be done no matter if you are on Windows, macOS or Linux.

 ## Windows